Oondanomala/fpkmod/README.md

 ## Current Features

-Most labels and commands from MPK (see tables below).
+- Most labels and commands from MPK, and a little more (see tables below)
+- Landing blocks

+Landing blocks are massively improved over MPK
+(way better wall calculations, better `setlb` command, float precise offsets, etc...)

 The current priority is to add all MPK and CyvClient features, then to add new stuff.